geduardo/Master-Thesis/README.md

 # Master-Thesis

-I will use this repository for gathering all the files of the master thesis
+I will use this repository for gathering all the files of the master thesis.